passw0rd/cli/README.md

 ```

 where:
-- passw0rd.yaml - a config file that contains your account credentials: access_token, app_id, public_key, private_key.
+- passw0rd.yaml - a config file that contains your account credentials: access_token, app_id, public_key, secret_key.
 This file is not created by default.
 So, create passw0rd.yaml file, paste your account credentials into it and specify the pass to it.
 - user_password - user password that he or she uses to sign in to your server side.
 - user_passw0rd_record - database passw0rd's record that is associated with the user.